Simple ways to support older people in your community

 6. Cook a meal or do some baking

 There’s nothing lovelier than a home-cooked meal or home-made baking at any stage of life.
-Cooking and baking can become difficult as we age and sometimes older people don’t eat as well as they should, especially if they are living alone.
+Cooking and baking can become difficult as we age and sometimes older people don’t eat as well as they should, especially if they're living alone.
 Why not drop something round that would last a few days?
-Or you could offer to come round one evening and cook with the person.
+Make an extra portion when you're cooking for yourself and freeze it so they can just reheat it when they're ready.
+Or you could offer to come round one evening and cook with them.
 Or invite them around for a meal, or even just a cup of tea, at your place.
 The company will do everyone a world of good.

 7. Christmas Day and other special occasions

 What’s your neighbour or co-worker doing on Christmas Day or on their birthday?
 Do they have anywhere to go?
-As we age, friends and family pass away, so don’t assume people have somewhere to go or somebody to celebrate with.
-Making room at your house, especially on important holidays, like Christmas Day, could really make a difference.
+As we get older, friends and family pass away, so don’t assume people have somewhere to go or somebody to celebrate with.
+Making room at your house, especially on important holidays, such as Christmas Day, could really make a difference.

 8. Volunteer your time